-In addition to LAN 1/LAN 2, an IPMI Dedicated LAN is also located on the I/O Backplane of the motherboard.
+In addition to LAN 1/LAN 2, an IPMI dedicated LAN is located on the I/O Backplane of the motherboard.
 The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.
-See the tables at right for more information.
+See the table on the right for more information.